Time-stamped data

 LPhy’s behavior is to treat tip times always as ages.

-Constructing the scripts in LPhy Studio
+Inputting the script into LPhy Studio

 you do not need to add data